lunit-io/ocelot23algo/README.md

     tissue_patch: np.ndarray[uint8]
         Tissue patch with shape [1024, 1024, 3] with values from 0 - 255
     pair_id: str
-        identification number of the patch pair
+        Identification number of the patch pair
     meta_dataset: Dict
         Dataset metadata in case you wish to compute statistics